NordThing/BCN3D-Moveo/README.md

+#NordThing

+We have put up a new folder for a Product Breakdown Structure - where it´s easy to see what parts needed and in which phase the project are in right now.
+This is also possible to modify if we want to 3d print parts or maybe CNC-parts.

 #BCN3D MOVEO

 This is the repository that contains the CAD files, the STL files, the user manual (with the assembly manual), the firmware, and the Bill of Materials of the BCN3D Moveo.